-The Mycobacterium Reference Laboratory (MRL) at VIDRL provides a statewide facility for referral of all mycobacterial isolates, including those from veterinary and environmental origins.
+The Mycobacterium Reference Laboratory (MRL) at VIDRL provides a statewide facility for referral of all mycobacterial isolates.
 Isolates are identified using a combination of biochemical and molecular techniques, including PCR based assays and DNA sequence analysis.
 Antibiotic susceptibility testing is performed when indicated for isolates identified as Mycobacterium tuberculosis, and certain atypical mycobacterial isolates, where appropriate.

 The role of the MRL Molecular laboratory is to develop and apply rapid, molecular techniques to the identification of mycobacterial isolates, detection and identification of mycobacteria in clinical specimens and the typing of M. tuberculosis isolates for epidemiological purposes.

 Participation in Quality Assurance programs